turingschool/front-end-curriculum/lessons/module-2/introduction-to-sass.md

 header nav a { color: white; }
 ```

-*IMPORTANT NOTE* Notice how the CSS output contains very specific CSS style rules.
-Although nesting can make writing CSS easier, it can also make targeting future elements more difficult when you need to make changes.
+*IMPORTANT NOTE* Be aware that having _too_ much nesting can be a problem - resulting in hard to maintain CSS that is overly specific.
 Try to avoid excessive levels of nesting unless absolutely necessary.

 #### Nesting & Psuedo-Selectors